Asian economies struggling to reignite growth while exports sag

 "We look for the year-over-year rate of growth in China to come in around the 7 to 8 percent range over the next year and a half.
 Although this is certainly slower than the torrid double-digit growth achieved a few years ago, it is more sustainable, especially given the shifting drivers of Chinese economic growth."

-India has also announced a spate of reforms recently to attract increased foreign investment in the telecom, defense, insurance and retail sectors.
+India has also announced a spate of reforms recently to attract increased foreign investment in the telecom, defence, insurance and retail sectors.

 The growth rate in other Asian countries like Indonesia, Malaysia, Philippines, South Korea, Taiwan and Thailand are expected to range between 2.7 percent and 6.8 percent this year.